 *Inadequate shelter--problems with heat, water, electricity, etc.; inadequate number or size of bedrooms to accommodate family needs; unsafe living conditions.

 *Inadequate resources--lack of personal resources to buy, rent, build or repair adequate shelter; inability to qualify for VA, FHA, conventional or governmental loan programs.
+Or your current housing cost exceeds 30% of your monthly gross income.

 ABILITY TO PAY